CsabaDu/CsabaDu.DynamicTestData/README.md

 ---

-#### **Convert `ITestData` to Other Data Types**
+### **Convert `ITestData` to Other Data Types**

 The **CsabaDu.DynamicTestData** framework offers robust and extensible capabilities for converting test parameters into strongly typed test data rows.
 It supports a wide range of data types and testing frameworks by leveraging a network of abstractions designed for specialized data management and provisioning.

 At the core of this conversion process is the `ITestData` abstraction, which makes these transformations **portable**, **type-safe**, and ensures that test parameters remain **complex** yet **predictable** when used across any test framework.
 By leveraging a network of abstractions, the framework enables specialized data management and provisioning, allowing developers to build dynamic, reusable, and type-safe portable test data pipelines tailored to their testing needs.

 ---

+#### **Convert `ITestData` to `TestCaseData` type of NUnit**

 As a concrete example, this sample demonstrates how `ITestData` can be converted into NUnit’s `TestCaseData` objects.
 It highlights three key features:

 - **Custom Test Display Names**: Enables descriptive test names that include the test method name for improved clarity in test reports.
 - **Return Value Assertions**: Supports specialized test methods that assert return values, enhancing test expressiveness.